File: File:PVE-4245, Last Updated: Aug 20 2014, By: LRB

 Example: A manufacturer who is investigating a new unlisted material gets some pull test results.
 4 tensile test results at ambient [ksi] 47, 46, 44, 48.
 4 yield stress results [ksi] 25, 26, 23, 28.
 The results are at ambient only, and the product will only be used at ambient so elevated temperature testing is not required.
 What should the guaranteed minimum yield and tensile be?
 Each material batch will be tested, so setting the specified minimum too high will results in batches being rejected.
 For example, a specified minimum tensile of 45 ksi would cause the 3rd specimen to be rejected.
 Some number around 40 ksi tensile and 20 ksi yield might be reasonable as is shown in this graph.

 What happens if the guaranteed minimum is set too low?
-If the product is to be burst test, from the top equation, the required burst test is increased by the ratio of Su/Sur, where Su is the specified minimum burst test, and Sur the test results from the item under test.
+If the product is to be burst test, per Eqn-1, the required burst test is increased by the ratio of Su/Sur, where Su is the specified minimum burst test, and Sur the test results from the item under test.
 If samples 1, 2 and 3 are taken from the test object, Sur = average(47,46,44) = 45.6.
 If the specified minimum is 40 ksi, then the burst test ratio is 4 x 45.6/40 or 4.56x.
 However if the specified minimum was set way low to 20 ksi, then the ratio would be 4 x 45.6/20 or 9.12x.

 If the product will not be used at ambient, then elevated materials properties are required.
 For CRN applications, temperatures above 100ºF are considered elevated (source unknown).
 Additional elevated temperature material testing is required to cover the design conditions.

 The manufacturer needs to document the minimum specified properties and other characteristics of the unlisted material with no specified strength per B31.3: